keithlennox/roku-feed/README.md

 ### TO DO

 - Search by complete, shedule.starts_at, schedule-ends_at, roku, state
-- Captions.
+- Captions
-- Error handling.
+- Error handling
 - BC CMS API creds should be read only
 - Logging
 - Re-tries
 - Rate limiting